miwermi/UFOs/README.md

 ## Project Overview

-The town of McMinnville, Oregon has had many UFO sightings over the yeras and has an annual UFO enthusiast event celebrating the first sighting there in 1950 and all sightings since.
-A datajournalist from the town is covering the event and has requested help creating a web page that allows users to search UFO sighting data.
+The town of McMinnville, Oregon has had many UFO sightings over the years and has an annual UFO enthusiast event celebrating the first sighting there in 1950 and all sightings since.
+A data journalist from the town is covering the event and has requested help creating a web page that allows users to search UFO sighting data.

 Using Javascript, HTML and CSS, and a dataset provided by the client, I've created a webpage that allows several different search parameters through the dataset.